10 Tips For A Better Relationship With Caffeine

 You will need to establish your own ‘on’ and ‘off’ schedule that fits into the context of your own life.

-Perhaps you are like me and would benefit from having Wednesdays and Weekends off from caffeine?
+Perhaps you are like us and would benefit from having Wednesdays and Weekends off from caffeine?

-I call this the caffeine working week because this schedule allows caffeine to work for me, and not the other way around.
+We call this the caffeine working week because this schedule allows caffeine to work for us, and not the other way around.

 You might decide that there are certain days that caffeine consumption works better for you.
 The important take away of this tip is to consume caffeine infrequently so that your body’s response to caffeine doesn’t down-regulate over time – this is where problems emerge.